celsowhite/celsowhite/README.md

 ## About

 Personal website built using Vue JS.
+Uses Wordpress as a headless CMS.
+See the API theme code [here](https://github.com/celsowhite/celsowhite-api).